RFID skimming

-RFID skimming is a method to unlawfully obtain someone's payment card information using a RFID reading device.
+RFID skimming is a method to unlawfully obtain data from someone's contactless smart card used for payment or identity document using a RFID reading device.

-How RFID skimming is performed
+Techniques

-Modern payment cards have a built in chip that transmits the cards' information wirelessly.
-This is because it is necessary in order to enable contactless payments, which has become increasingly popular during recent years.
-Criminals can take advantage of this new technology by using a scanner that wirelessly scans the victim's payment card in the same way that a cash register scans it, when making a contactless payment.
-These scanners are legal and can be bought in regular electronics stores.
+Modern payment contain a RFID chip to transmit card information wirelessly to enable contactless payments, which has become increasingly common.
+Criminals can take advantage of this technology by using a scanner to wirelessly read a victim's payment card in the same way that a cash register scans it, when making a contactless payment.

-Most modern mobile phones running Android OS have a built in NFC reader that can be used to unlawfully scan contactless payment cards.
+Most modern mobile telephones running Android OS have a built in NFC reader that can be used to unlawfully scan contactless payment cards.
 A criminal can hide the scanner e.g. inside a glove or a bag, and then place it close to the victim and wirelessly steal the victim's payment card information.

 With the wirelessly obtained payment card information, the criminal can use it to make fraudulent purchases online.
 This is called card-not-present fraud.

 Methods similar to RFID payment card skimming may also be used for copying other RFID-based proximity cards, such as those used for keycard locks.
 125 kHz RFID and other systems relying on a unique identifier number (UID) are vulnerable to this.

-Incidence
+Prevalence

-Card-not-present fraud has increased rapidly between 2012 and 2016.
-In the United Kingdom an increase could be seen in card not present fraud - from 750,200 reported cases in 2012, to 1,437,832 reported cases in 2016.
-However, there are no statistics available regarding RFID skimming, as it is difficult to determine the method of card fraud.
+Prevalence of RFID skimming has been disputed.
+There are no statistics available regarding RFID skimming, as it is difficult to determine the method of card fraud.

+Modern EMV based payment cards feature encryption, making skimming efforts much more difficult.

 RFID skimming compared to other types of skimming

-In contrast to other types of skimming such as ATM skimming or hacking an online merchant's web page, RFID skimming requires little or no technical expertise.
+In contrast to other types of skimming such as ATM skimming or hacking an online merchant web page, RFID skimming requires little or no technical expertise.
 In order to execute ATM skimming, the criminal needs to custom build a device, then place that device inside an ATM and later pick up the device after the victims have used it.
-Hacking online merchants' web pages requires substantial computer knowledge.
+Hacking online merchant web pages requires substantial computer knowledge.